Skip to Content

 The biggest and most controversial revival on Broadway this year took center stage — at City Hall.
 Randy Mastro, once a top aide to Mayor Rudy Giuliani, finally got his second tour in municipal service and used it to become a shadow mayor, while the actual mayor racked up frequent flyer miles.

-He used this authority to do to basically stop any pro-urbanist momentum in the Adams administration: He blocked bus lanes.
+He used this authority to basically stop any pro-urbanist momentum in the Adams administration: He blocked bus lanes.
 He imposed the 15-mph speed limit on electric bicycles, even though the real danger is mopeds that can go far faster.
 (And, please, now do cars.)
-He reversed Adams administration policy to undercut the future development of badly needed senior housing in Nolita so wealthy New Yorkers can keep squatting on a city-owned lot.
+He reversed the Adams administration policy to undercut the future development of badly needed senior housing in Nolita so wealthy New Yorkers can keep squatting on a city-owned lot.
 He put the kibosh on plans to meter a few dozen parking spots on the Upper West Side.
 And, under his watch, the administration agreed to rip out a bike lane installed on Bedford Avenue in Brooklyn.

 Nostalgia is one of the oldest moves in showbiz (Broadway even did "Back to the Future," for god's sake).
 But not even Doc Brown could find a way to make Mastro fit into the present.